mongodb-labs/mongo-mockup-db/docs/tutorial.rst

 -----------------------

 If PyMongo sends an unacknowledged OP_INSERT it does not block waiting for you to call `~Request.replies`.
-However, for acknowledge operations it does block.
+However, for acknowledged operations it does block.
 Use `~test.utils.go` to defer PyMongo to a background thread so you can respond from the main thread: